baaastijn/workshops/hadoop-101/readme.md

 ### Big data cluster links

-You need to deploy a cluster with OVH : https://www.ovh.com/fr/public-cloud/big-data-hadoop/ It's a big data cluster, deployed and secured in 1 hour on top of OVH Public Cloud.
+You need to deploy a cluster with OVH : https://www.ovh.com/fr/public-cloud/big-data-hadoop/

+It's a big data cluster, deployed and secured in 1 hour on top of OVH Public Cloud.

-then you will have URL for services
+Then you will have URL for services.

 Also : if you just want an easy solution, you can deploy locally Hortonworks Sandbox : https://www.cloudera.com/downloads/hortonworks-sandbox.html